cossacklabs/product-docs/acra/acra-in-depth/data-structures/_index.md

 In InjectedCell mode, AcraStruct is stored inside some piece of data, i.e. inside some file or in a database cell with a file inside, with AcraStruct as a piece of that file, not the whole file.
 In this mode, the encrypted data will look something like this:

-1. `<Some AcraStruct data, some other AcraStruc data>`,
+1. `<Some AcraStruct data, some other AcraStruct data>`,
 2. `<AcraSctruct>`,
 3. `<File containing AcraStruct alongside other data>`.

-The main difference between these modes lies in performance.
+The main difference between these modes is performance.
 In the WholeCell mode, AcraStructs are simply decrypted.
-In InjectedCell mode, [AcraServer](/pages/documentation-acra/#server-side-acraserver) needs to find AcraStructs inside some other data element first and then decrypt them, which will obviously take longer.
+In InjectedCell mode, [AcraServer](/pages/documentation-acra/#server-side-acraserver) needs to find AcraStructs inside some other data element first and then decrypt them, which takes obviously take longer.
 The process of searching for the necessary piece of data takes place as the data is going through Acra.
 Acra will look for AcraStructs in every piece of data in InjectedCell mode.

 Which mode should you choose?